awsarippa/lex-lambda-bedrock-cdk-python/README.md

 ## Clean Up

-To clean up the resources created as part of this demonstration, run the command `cdk destroy` in the directory `amazon-lex-lambda-genai-chatbot`.
+To clean up the resources created as part of this demonstration, run the command `cdk destroy` in the directory `lex-lambda-bedrock-cdk-python`.